 Generally it’s a complete waste of time.

-This isn’t to say that most businesses don’t need to improve their brand – they do.
+This isn’t to say that most businesses don’t need to improve their brand and brand strategy – they do.
 It’s just that when they do it they normally go about it the wrong way – wasting not only the money it costs, but the opportunity it represents.

 Here I want to spell out for you best and worst approaches to rebranding a business so that when you do it, you join the elite club for whom “brand” really means something.

 First, let’s look at the typical approach.
 I call this…

 Outfit branding is what takes place in 99% (or more) branding projects.
 It is, as the name suggests, an exercise in deciding what “outfit”, what “clothes”, a business will wear.